mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 ## Variation Sum Rule<a id="sec-8-2"></a>

 The sum rule is easier.
-Our goal is:
+Our goal is to show that:

 \begin{equation}
 \label{eq:var-sum}